nopcoder/http-debug-proxy/README.md

 # http-debug-proxy

-Simple http proxy that replay and print request/response
+A simple HTTP proxy that prints the traffic (requests/responses) passing through it.